 Prior to 2018, Michigan used the same personal exemptions as the federal government.
 However, in 2018 the federal government increased the standard deduction and eliminated personal exemptions.
 Personal exemptions are subtracted from total income to determine your tax liability.
-So, if Michigan didn’t make a change, we in Michigan would be paying more in taxes.
+So, if Michigan didn’t make a change, here in Michigan we would be paying more in taxes.
 However, Michigan implemented their own personal exemptions in 2018.
-In 2018, the personal exemption is $4,050 and in 2019 the personal exemption goes up to $4,400 per person here in Michigan.
+In 2018, the personal exemption was $4,050 and in 2019 the personal exemption went up to $4,400 per person here in Michigan.
 So, even if you were born after 1952 and all of your pension and retirement withdrawals are subject to Michigan state taxes, you will still be able to subtract your Michigan personal exemptions.
 This means that in 2019, a couple can receive $8,800 of income and pay no Michigan state taxes.

 The higher standard deductions and lower tax rates under the new Trump Tax Plan are very beneficial for many retirees.
 Combine that with a fairly favorable Michigan state tax rate of 4.25%, and of course, no FICA taxes, and taxes in retirement aren’t too bad.
 As the saying goes, the only certainties are death and taxes.
 Thankfully, taxes may not be too painful for you, at least here in Michigan.

 Looking for more help?